Common after outcomes

 These neighbors were selected from shared categories, shared patterns, and explicit editorial links where available.

-The tendency to judge the quality of a decision mainly by how things turned out rather than by the quality of the reasoning under the uncertainty that existed at the time.
+The tendency to judge a decision mainly by its result rather than by the quality of the reasoning behind it.

 The tendency to be more certain about judgments, forecasts, or abilities than the evidence warrants.